FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 But it is not that obvious how to search for multiple goals at once, hence the support for multiple Search Goals remains a problem.

-There does not seem to be a consensus on which ratio value is the best.
+There does not seem to be a consensus
+{::comment}

+    [MB44]: Among?
+    Also, indicate "at the time of writing".

+    [VP]: Ok.

+{:/comment}
+on which ratio value is the best.
 For users, performance of higher protocol layers is important, for example goodput of TCP connection (TCP throughput), but relationship between goodput and loss ratio is not simple.
 See